 As you can see in our screenshot above, the app allows you to set a different temperature for bedtime, deep sleep, and the morning.
 You can also set particular days and times to have the Pod regulate temperature.
 We think couples will find this particularly appealing because someone who sleeps hot can rest comfortably with the setting at a lower temperature while their significant other who sleeps cool can adjust their side of the bed to be warmer.

 But, does the heating/cooling feature work well?
 And how does it work?
 Firstly, yes, it works well.
 When you heat the mattress you can feel the surface warming up to a cozy temperature.
 When you switch on cooling, you can likewise feel the bed cooling down.

-How does the “Fluid-Based Thermoelectric System” actually work?
-The bed comes with a Hub that looks like a desktop computer (shown above).
+The Pod bed comes with a Hub that looks like a desktop computer (shown above).
 Attached to the mattress is a spine that runs from the Hub to the Active Grid cover.
 This feeds hot, cold, or neutral-temperature water into the cover.
 You won’t feel the water—and it feels nothing like a water bed—but the water is the cooling and heating agent.
 The cover has little veins that pull through the water.
 You can feel the veins in the cover, but you can’t feel the water